vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

 });
 ```

 - Add the below section in `appsettings.json`, which sets the log levels and other configurations as below.
-Here you can setup your own output template with your own custom properties, which need to part of scopped logging for a particular request.
+Here you can setup your own output template with your own custom properties, which need to part of scoped logging for a particular request.
 In this sample, I have used `CorrelationID` as my custom property.

 - `MinimumLevel:Default` - default log level
 - `MinimumLevel:Override` - overrides on default log level